Application closed. Please check back in Fall 2023 for our next round of hiring.

-Competitive benefits package, including comprehensive health, dental and vision insurance with generous employer contribution, long-term disability, life insurance, and Employee Assistance Plan.
+Competitive benefits package, including comprehensive health, dental and vision insurance with generous employer contribution, long-term disability, life insurance, 401K with employer match after 1 year and Employee Assistance Plan.
 Flexible Spending Account, Paid Time Off (PTO)( Accrue 1 hour for every 13 hrs worked), unpaid Time Off (UTO) (Accrue 1 hour for every 13 hrs worked) and paid designated holidays.

 Pro Deal, the opportunity to purchase outdoor gear at discounted rates

 Access to professional development funds and recertification reimbursements